thedaviddias/bfdes.in/README.md

 Run `yarn:lint` and `yarn:format` to lint and format code, respectively.

-Circle CI will also run this test suite for every code push to master.
+GitHub Actions will also run this test suite for every PR.

 ## Deployment

+### Bare metal or VM

 Running `yarn build:prod` generates two bundles